Biology

 (BIOL 723/BIOL 623 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)

-BIOL 738 Bioinformatics and Genome Annotation (Units: 4)
+BIOL 738 Bioinformatics and Sequence Analysis (Units: 4)

-Prerequisites for BIOL 738: Graduate standing; BIOL 357; or consent of the instructor.
+Prerequisites for BIOL 738: Graduate standing; or permission of the instructor.

-Prerequisites for BIOL 638: Upper-division standing; BIOL 230; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for BIOL 638: Upper-division standing; BIOL 230 and BIOL 355*; concurrent enrollment in BIOL 337*; GPA of 3.0 or higher; or permission of the instructor.

 (BIOL 738/BIOL 638 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)